mvenzke-axway/axway-open-docs/content/en/docs/apigtw_kerberos/wireshark_tracing_for_kerberos_auth.md

 * The `AS-REQ` and `AS-REP` are generated at the startup of API Gateway, because this is when the TGT for the Kerberos client is requested from the KDC.
 The TGT is only re-requested when it expires, because the TGT is cached in API Gateway.
 * The `TGS-REQ` and `TGS-REP` are created when the Kerberos client sends a message to the Kerberos service to request the service ticket for the Kerberos service.
 The `TGS-REQ` is only sent from the Kerberos client on the first request, or when the service ticket has expired, because the service ticket is cached in API Gateway.
 * The service ticket is encrypted with the secret key of the Kerberos service.
 To view the content decrypted, you must have the keytab of the Kerberos service imported in the Wireshark.
-See [Use Wireshark to trace SPNEGO Kerberos authentication between the client and service](#wireshark-client-service).